-Once the new service is in place, licence holders who require a same-day service or who have an application support enquiry will need to book an appointment.
+Flight Crew licence holders who require a same-day service or who have an application support enquiry will need to book an appointment.
 Appointments can be booked up to one month in advance and, subject to availability, up to 15:00 the day before it is needed.
-Applicants without an appointment visiting the CAA's Aviation House may still be able to secure an appointment for that day, but this will be subject to availability and will be charged at an increased fee.
 The full terms and conditions of the new service will be supplied at the time of booking.

-Appointments for this new service can be made from 27 November 2017:
+Appointments for this service can be made by calling:

 Please note that if you are making an application on the basis of an ICAO licence, you will need to make an application for a Third Country Verification (application form SRG2142) and the UK CAA will need to have received the Verification before we can process your counter application.

 Separate appointments are also available for applicants who require support, or a 'checking' service, for an application being delivered to the CAA in person.
 These appointments must be pre-booked using the same process as a fast-track service.
-As part of the 'checking' service, a Licensing Officer will perform an initial review your application to ensure that you have included all of the relevant paperwork.
+As part of the 'checking' service, a Licensing Officer will perform an initial review your application to ensure that you have included all of the relevant paperwork and documentation.
 It is possible that you may still be asked to provide further evidence once your application has been fully assessed after submission.

 These appointments can also be used for general Flight Crew Licensing queries.
 However, queries of a technical nature must be submitted in writing to firstname.lastname@example.org.